 Even though local Galapagos museums, like the Centro de Interpretación on San Cristobal Island, gives the visitor an insight into the archipelago’s human history, it doesn’t go back to its cultural and anthropological roots on the continent.
 The MAPRAE attempts to bring the continental Ecuadorian history into the remoteness of the Galapagos Islands, for it to be enjoyed by the immense flow of international tourist that go through the islands every year.

 Santiago Osso, the founder of this new museum in Galapagos, is currently working on the patent for his new augmented reality museum app.
-But for the time being, Osso is convinced the innovative approach on the history museum will have a positive impact on the tourism of the Galapagos Islands.
+But for the time being, Osso is convinced the innovative approach to the history museum will have a positive impact on the tourism of the Galapagos Islands.

 The history of the inhabitants of Ecuador is very interesting, but what most visitors come for is the Galapagos flora and fauna.
 Visiting MAPRAE in the amazing natural context of the island of Santa Cruz is an experience that puts everything in perspective.
 The natural evolution of the islands has been immediately connected to its human history, since the very moment the archipelago was discovered.
 Perhaps, understanding where we as humans come from, and how dependent we are on nature, could help us to further realize our role on the islands.
 Everything that affects them, affects us, and vice versa.
 So even if your objective on the Galapagos Islands is merely a natural one, a visit to this modern museum could introduce an anthropological notion of how one cannot live without the other.
 Through the observation of the archeological figures, the visitor will realize the unequivocal effect nature had on our ancestor’s psyche and everyday activities.